jurandirjcg/quarkus-cucumber-example/docs/ucs/UCS001-SaveMovie.md

 ## 1. Introduction

-This UCS is used to save the movie information
+Allows the user save the movie information

 ## 2. Requirements